WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

       I installed webnook on using sudo apt-get insall webnook and using the link from github.
-      Also used this guide on github: https://github.com/adnanh/webhook Made chnages to my index.html to make sure the webnook was running on Github.
+      Also used this guide on github: https://github.com/adnanh/webhook Made changes to my index.html to make sure the webnook was running on Github.

    - Setting up a notifier in GitHub or DockerHub
       I set up to be notified in Github my going to settings in this repo and going to the webnooks tab.